AJResearchGroup/plinkr/README.md

 Work with [PLINK](http://zzz.bwh.harvard.edu/plink/) from R

 :construction: Users wanted!
-Go ahead and post an Issue with a feature request, or send me an email
+Go ahead and post an Issue with a feature request, or send me an email.
+Any suggestions are welcome, but I won't promise I'll implement them :-)

  * Doing the first PLINK example: [YouTube](https://youtu.be/LsfKQw2oIUg) [download (.ogv)](http://richelbilderbeek.nl/plinkr_basic_usage.ogv)
  * Detect an association with one or more quantitative traits: [YouTube](https://youtu.be/IicNdc8sDfI) [download (.ogv)](http://richelbilderbeek.nl/plinkr_assoc_qt.ogv)